 Research area: Computational modeling focused on deep learning models for protein science, microbiomes, and genomics.

-Advisor: Sergei Maslov, PhD, Professor, Department of Bioengineering, PNI Affiliate
+Advisor: Sergei Maslov, PhD, Professor, Department of Bioengineering, PNI Affiliate.

 He attended and presented at the International Conference on Intelligent Systems for Molecular Biology in Montreal, Canada in July 2024.
 His presentation was titled “MC-Funcformer: A foundational model of microbial community metabolism.”